peteroupc/classic-wallpaper/uielements.md

 - _The Microsoft Windows User Experience_, which applies to Windows 98 and Windows 2000
 - _The Windows Interface Guidelines for Software Design_, which applies to Windows 95.
+- "Wizard 97 Specifications and Development FAQ" (1999), part of the Windows Platform SDK, April 2000.
 - _Common User Access: Basic Interface Design Guide_ and _Common User Access: Advanced Interface Design Guide_, which apply to Windows version 3.0 and Presentation Manager.
 - _The Windows Interface: An Application Design Guide_, which applies to Windows version 3.1.
 - Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992.